LegitCamper/resume/info.typ

         name: "Icy Browser",
         url: "github.com/LegitCamper/icy_browser",
       )
+      [
-      [- Used Iced-rs to create modular compostable widgets to assist iced developers with embedding webpages/web views inside iced applications]
+        - Used Iced-rs to create modular compostable widgets to assist iced developers with embedding webpages/web views inside iced applications
+      ]
+      [
+        - Leveraged CPU rendering into an off screen buffer to provide a smooth interface ]
+      [
-      [- Leveraged CPU bounds rendering into an off screen buffer to provide a smooth interface] [- Interacted with Ultralight and Web Kit with Rust FFI to create safe abstractions over C based browser engines] [- Used the Elm architecture to structure widgets in a idiomatic and event driven manner] }
+        - Interacted with Ultralight and Web Kit with Rust FFI to create safe abstractions over C based browser engines ]
+      [
+        - Used the Elm architecture to structure widgets in a idiomatic and event driven manner ]
+    }

     if admin {